XenitAB/xenitab.github.io/blog/2022-02-24-starboard.md

 We already scan our images in our CI/CD pipeline why should we do it in the cluster?
 The gap between build time scanning and the time it takes for the application to run in production a new CVE could already have been found.
 To mitigate this we need to continuously scan all the images that is running inside our clusters.

-The increasing rates of cyber crime (by some measures, cyber crimes now outnumber all other crimes put together) which makes it harder for companies to protect our selfs.
+The increasing rates of cyber crime (by some measures, cyber crimes now outnumber all other crimes put together) which makes it harder for companies to protect them selfs.
 The faster we can fix relatively simple problems like patching a CVE on container level the more secure we will be.

 Xenit is hosting a number of Kubernetes clusters for our self and our customers and we want a quick way of visualizing CVEs on a platform and a customer level without having to jump on to each cluster and run some script.